aramperes/onetun/README.md

 ## Use-case

-- You have an existing WireGuard endpoint (router), accessible using its UDP endpoint (typically port 51820); and
-- You have a peer on the WireGuard network, running a TCP or UDP service on a port accessible to the WireGuard network; and
-- You want to access this TCP or UDP service from a second computer, on which you can't install WireGuard because you can't (no root access) or don't want to (polluting OS configs).

-For example, this can be useful to access a port on your WireGuard network from a dev machine that doesn't have WireGuard installed.
+Access TCP or UDP services running on your WireGuard network, from devices that don't have WireGuard installed.

+Examples:

+- Personal or shared computers where you can't install WireGuard (root)
+- IoT and mobile devices
+- Root-less containers

 ## Download